As 2018 comes to an inevitable close, what can I (and you) take out of 2018 to ensure a stronger year in 2019? Let’s start with a business review.

 Complete a business review

 It is highly recommended to have a quick look back over 2018 and see what you achieved.
 Firstly, it can surprise and delight you, when maybe you thought it hadn’t been a success.
 Secondly, it can provide plenty of learnings.
-If you’re interested in completing a business review you can do our online short course and workbook here (access free on Skillshare for 2 months*).
+If you’re interested in completing a business review you can do our online short course and workbook (apologies currently unavailable while we move platform).

 Summary and overall rating …C –